sjoerdvankreel/firefly-synth-2/README.md

 [video](https://github.com/sjoerdvankreel/firefly-synth-storage/raw/main/firefly-2/video/demo_bitwig_clap_polymod.mp4)
 * TODO demo the new dedicated FM osci.
 It does feedback FM, too.

-The distortion demo is actually interesting to look at the reaper file.
+The distortion demo is actually interesting to look at the reaper/video file.
 It makes use of envelope loop points, keytracking state variable filters and keytracking comb filters.
 Because of the keytracking each engine voice shows up as a different line (frequency response in the filter case, but the same applies to oscis and envelopes) in the graph plot.
 See bottom of the page for screenshot.